ranasun/js-notebook/README.md

 # JS Notebook

-A jupyter notebook clone for javascript.
+> A jupyter notebook clone for javascript.

+## Features

 - Supports import statements eg: `import React from 'react'`
-- Uses esbuild to bundle in the browser
+- Uses esbuild to bundle inside the browser
+- Toggle between javascript or markdown
+- Autosave changes
+- Ability to download and open notebook files `.jsnb`

 ## Installation